Sherry-Ma/Project1-Wikipedia-Fetcher-with-FastAPI-and-AWS-App-Runner/README.md

 ## Usage
 - To run loacally:

-    type in `make install` in the terminal.
-    This will install all the packages needed.
+    Type in `make install` in the terminal.This will install all the packages needed.

-    To search for word "Benedict": `./cli-fire.py search_wiki "Benedict"` To get description of "Benedict Cumberbatch": `./cli-fire.py wiki "Benedict Cumberbatch"`
+    To search for word "Benedict": `./cli-fire.py search_wiki "Benedict"`

+    To get description of "Benedict Cumberbatch": `./cli-fire.py wiki "Benedict Cumberbatch"`

 - To run on the server:

-    type in `make all` in the terminal.
+    Type in `make all` in the terminal.

     This will install all the packages needed and run it on port 8080.

-    open it in a web brower and you can see a simple message:
+    Open it in a web brower and you can see a simple message:
     `{"message":"Hi, this is a wikipedia API.
 Call /search or /fetch"}`
+    ### Search

     Here is an example for searching for entries:
     ```